 Cats are creatures of habit and routine.
-Changes that upset their habits and/or routine can cause a cat to become very anxious.
+Changes that upset their habits and/or routine can cause a cat to become anxious.
 A cat that experiences anxiety as a result of changes like this becomes stressed and possibly resentful.
-The types of stress a cat experiences may be from one of three basic sources:
+The types of stress a cat experiences are usually from one of three basic sources:

 - The surrounding environment (including multi-cat households - no matter how well the cats get along);

 Typical changes that a cat might experience in its environment are:

 - A move (relocating to a new home or apartment);

 - A change in the household furnishings (rearranging, losing, or adding new things);

 - Addition or loss of a household member (human or animal);

 - Daily routine changes (such as at holiday time)

 Stress can result when a cat experiences physical health issues such as:

 - Illness (including fleas, ticks, worms or other parasites);